 In 1978, the tug was leased to the Darce Towing Company of Houston, Texas.
 Where she retained her name.

 In 1984, she was acquired by the Hess Oil Corporation of New York, New York.
 Where the tug was renamed as the North Star.

 In 2001, the Hess Oil Corporation's fleet was acquired by Leevac Marine Incorporated of Jennings, Louisiana.
 Where the tug was renamed as the North Service.

 In 2002, Leevac Marine Incorporated merged with Hornbeck Offshore Services of Covington, Louisiana.
 The two companies formed Hornbeck Offshore Transportation Services of New Orleans, Louisiana.
 Where the tug retained her name.

-In 2003, the tug was acquired by Gellatly Criscione Services of Point Pleasant, New Jersey where she was renamed as the Mary Gellatly.
+In 2003, the tug was acquired by the Gellatly Criscione Services Corporation of Point Pleasant, New Jersey.
+Where she was renamed as the Mary Gellatly.

 In 2013, she was acquired by Winlsow Marine Incorporated of Southport, Maine.
 Where the tug was renamed as the Alice Winslow.

 In 2021, the tug was phased out of active service and was "laid up" at Portland, Maine.

 In 2023, she was acquired by Stasinos Marine LLC. of Weymouth, Massachusetts.
 Where the tug was renamed as the Patricia Jean.

 Powered by two, sixteen cylinder, Caterpillar D-399 diesel engines.
 With Reintjes WAV 400 reduction gears, at a ratio of 6:1.
 Turning two, fixed pitch, high efficiency, four bladed, 100(in) by 76(in), propellers.
 She is a twin screw tug, rated at 2,800 horsepower.